 In order to progress satisfactorily through an educational program, students must meet the following standards of Satisfactory Academic Progress (SAP) or they will be dismissed from the University.
-(SAP applies to all enrolled students at Southern States University.)

 - 1) All students must complete their program within the Maximum Time Frame (MTF), which is 1.5 times the expected time for program completion. - 2) Maximum credit hours reflect the maximum allowable quarterly credits before a student is required to graduate or is disqualified from a program. - 3) All undergraduate students must maintain a minimum of a 2.0 cumulative GPA in order to meet graduation requirements.
 Graduate students must maintain a minimum GPA of 3.0 to meet graduation requirements.